qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

     One development version may be supported in a development environment.
     The development version may change at any time.

-The version of the api that is supported must be returned by [Get api info](#get-api-info).
+The version of the api that is supported must be returned by [Get api info][API Get Api].

 ## Authentication